-From a more positive perspective, Fidelity offers insights that could help me achieve a greater retirement readiness.
-Alongside its calculator, the firm makes practical recommendations, such as automating savings, allocating investments to stocks to capture growth when I'm younger, and working past the traditional retirement age (enabling me to save more prior to retirement and spend less over fewer years in retirement).
+From a more positive perspective, certain calculators offers insights that could help me achieve a greater retirement readiness.
+Practical recommendations include automating savings, allocating investments to stocks to capture growth when I'm younger, and working past the traditional retirement age (enabling me to save more prior to retirement and spend less over fewer years in retirement).

 Depending on one’s retirement planning to date, this information could be just as helpful as the recommendations about appropriate savings amounts.

 Understand Benefits and Limits of Retirement Calculators

 Retirement calculators can guide me in making basic preparations, but they rely on the accuracy of information that is not completely knowable.

 Some numbers, such as my age and current value of my retirement accounts, can be pinpointed with accuracy.
 Others, such as investment returns, inflation rates, and life expectancies, are impossible to forecast with certainty.
 These influence results so it's appropriate to be thoughtful (and prudent) about choosing them and helpful to understand how they affect calculations and planning recommendations.

 Through this exercise, I’ve learned I shouldn’t home in on a number and halt planning after I get a desirable result from one or more retirement calculators.